FazalLabBCM/FazalLabPipelines/docs/BamToBigWig.md

       > <img src="img/GenomeBrowser_ConfigureImage.png" width="60%" height="60%">

-  18. Drag the gray bar to the left of the GENCODE collection to position the genes above your tracks (as shown below), then click the same gray bar to configure the genes displayed.
+  18. Drag the gray bar to the left of the GENCODE collection to position the genes above your tracks (as shown below).

       <img src="img/GenomeBrowser_ClickGENCODE.png" width="60%" height="60%">

+      Then click the same gray bar to configure the genes displayed.

       Now click the gray bar to the left of your collection to configure your tracks.

       <img src="img/GenomeBrowser_ClickCollection.png" width="60%" height="60%">

   19. "My Data" "My Sessions"